2 Thessalonians | 1 | 2:1-8 | 2:9-17 | 3 | PDF |

 • What kind of person would seek to deceive you?
 Have you ever met any of these false teachers?

-• What is “it” in this verse refer to?
+• What does “it” in this verse refer to?

 • What is apostasy?
 Would you say that the apostasy has come yet?
 Why or why not?